Beck: Modern Guilt, production work, Record Club and Song Reader (2008–2013)

-Morning Phase, Colors, and Hyperspace (2014–present)
+Morning Phase, Colors, Hyperspace (2014–2022)

-On January 20, 2014, Beck released the track "Blue Moon", which was to be the lead single for his twelfth studio album, Morning Phase.
-On February 4, second single "Waking Light" was released, just prior to the official release of Morning Phase on February 21, 2014.
-For the recording of the album, Beck reunited with many of the same musicians with whom he had worked on the critically acclaimed 2002 album Sea Change, and likely because of this, it has been noted that the two albums have a similar genre.
+In January, Beck released the lead single "Blue Moon" from his twelfth studio album, Morning Phase.
+A second single "Waking Light" was also released a week prior to the official release of Morning Phase on February 21, 2014.
+For the recording of the album, Beck reunited with many of the same musicians with whom he had worked on the critically acclaimed 2002 album Sea Change, and likely because of this, it has been noted that the two albums share a similar mood and genre.

 On February 8, 2015, at the 57th Annual Grammy Awards, Morning Phase won three Grammys: Best Engineered Album, Non-Classical; Best Rock Album; and Album of the Year.
 Upon receiving the Album of the Year award, the album beat out Pharrell Williams's G I R L, Beyoncé's self-titled album, Sam Smith's In the Lonely Hour, and Ed Sheeran's x.

-In the time after Morning Phases release and general critical success, Beck mentioned that he had been working on another album at around the same time, but that the new album would be more of a pop record.
-Shortly after Morning Phases Grammy wins, on June 15, 2015, Beck released the first single titled "Dreams" off this upcoming thirteenth studio album.
-"I was really trying to make something that would be good to play live," he said shortly after its release.
-However, no further word was heard from Beck pertaining to the release of the album.
-On June 2, 2016, almost a year after the initial release of "Dreams", Beck released a new single titled "Wow", along with a lyric video of the song and an announcement that his still untitled album would be released on October 21, 2016.
-In September 2016, the album was delayed with no new release date announced and, on September 24, Beck said he did not know "when it's coming out.
-It's probably in a few months."
-Once again, however, no further singles were released and no new release date was scheduled for the album.

-On September 8, 2017, Beck released the single "Dear Life", which was quickly followed up with the official release of "Up All Night" on September 18.
-Colors was released on October 13, 2017.
+In June 2015, Beck released "Dreams", the first single for his next album.
+The next June, he released the next single, "Wow".
+On September 8, 2017, Beck released the single "Dear Life", which was followed up with the official release of "Up All Night" on September 18.
+The album, Colors, was released on October 13, 2017.
 It was recorded at co-executive producer Greg Kurstin's Los Angeles studio, with Beck and Kurstin playing nearly every instrument themselves.
 The experimental pop-fused record received generally positive reviews from critics.
-The song 'Colors' from the album of the same name was included on the soundtrack for Forza Horizon 4 featuring on the track list for the 'Pulse' radio station in-game.
 On July 18, 2018, Beck performed the title track Colors, and the first single "Wow" on The Late Show with Stephen Colbert.